What is Trichology?

 Some conditions will only require one visit and have a quick course of treatment, this could be a case of Tinea Capitis or ringworm, where the diagnosis is very straightforward and the treatment would be oral antifungals.

-On the other hand, some patients may have to work with the trichologist longer term especially in cases of hair loss like alopecia areata, where the aim of the treatment is to monitor the progression of the condition and try different option to at least halt or reverse it as much as possible.
+On the other hand, some patients may have to work with the trichologist longer term.
+Especially in cases of hair loss like alopecia areata.
+In this case the aim of the treatment is to monitor the progression of the condition.
+Also try different option to at least halt or reverse it as much as possible.

 List of conditions that a Trichologist can treat

-It is difficult to make an exhaustive list of all the various conditions that fall under the scope of trichology but below are a few of the common common complaints that many will present with
+It is difficult to make an exhaustive list of all the various conditions that fall under the scope of trichology but below are a few of the common complaints that many will present with:

 Doctors Vs Dermatologist Vs Trichologist